 So are you convinced?
 Do you think crochet is worth a try (or worth getting back to, if you already know how)?
 Let me know in the comments if you think this might just be the new thing you try “for you.”

 And if you’re interested in learning how to crochet, be sure to sign up for my emails!
-Not only will you get some resources straight to your inbox to get you off to a great start crocheting, you’ll also get access to my resource library where I house ALL of my free patterns and resources!
+Not only will you get some resources straight to your inbox to get you off to a great start crocheting, you’ll also get my list of 101 Crochet ideas sent straight away as a bonus.

-Or, if you want to share your favorite hobby as a busy mom, let me know so I can look into it!
+If you want to share your favorite hobby as a busy mom, comment to let me know so I can look into it!

 Keep the crafting delightful!